Limbicnation/multi-vision-toolkit/README.md

 - **Metadata Tracking**: Auto-generated JSON and text files
 - **Caption Quality Settings**: Choose between standard, detailed, and creative captions
 - **Light/Dark Mode**: Theme toggle for comfortable viewing
+- **Drag and Drop Support**: Drag images directly into the app for processing
+- **Batch Processing**: Process multiple images simultaneously with a progress indicator
+- **Export Options**: Export results as CSV or JSON for external use
+- **Quick Navigation**: Fast browsing with image caching and preloading

 ## 📝 Technical Details